RH3D/E3NG_docs/donate.md

 With your support, you are helping to keep the project alive, maintained and growing as well as opening the possibility for other future projects.

-If you decide to directly donate and support my work to help cover the cost of the project and other future plans, you can use some of the following links.
+If you decide to directly donate and support my work, you can use some of the following links.

 You can also do so by using affiliate links in the BOM or ask for a custom affiliate link through the [feedback] which also helps with no added cost to you.